winchestercyclingcharter/winchestercyclingcharter.github.io/faqs.md

 ### How do organisations and individuals indicate their support for the Charter?

-There are three ways:
+There are two ways:

 1. Online: use the links on this page to register your support for the Charter.

 2. Verbally: Speak to the person who brought the Charter to your attention and indicate your support.
 They will then register this onto the website.

+### What else can my organisation do to support the Charter

-3. Go public: draft a press release indicating your organisation’s support for the Charter.
-Some suggested wording for a press release can be found here.
+We'd encourage you to go public, e.g. post on social media and/or draft a press release indicating your organisation’s support for the Charter.
+We can provide suggested wording for a press release.
 Tweet out your support, including #WinchesterCyclingCharter or @Cyclewin.
-Quotes and copy for a press releases can be made available by emailing [info@winchestercyclingcharter.org.uk](mailto:info@winchestercyclingcharter.org.uk) or using examples from here.
+Quotes and copy for a press releases can be made available by emailing [info@winchestercyclingcharter.org.uk](mailto:info@winchestercyclingcharter.org.uk).

 ### How will the support for the Charter be publicised?